akspa0/The-Machine/memory-bank/systemPatterns.md

 - Librarian orchestrator <-> Extensions (stacks): all job/data flow is managed by the librarian, with extensions providing specialized processing.
 - Extensions <-> External tools (e.g., ComfyUI): all communication is via API, with outputs copied back into the project structure.
 - All jobs, files, and outputs are tracked in the manifest and (future) database.

+# System Patterns

+- The canonical entry point for all workflows is now `main.py`.
+All orchestration, job management, and extension invocation should be launched from this script.
+- The orchestrator and extension system are designed to support both batch/call and single-file workflows with a unified output structure.
+- Recent bugfixes ensure that all diarized/segmented utterances are processed and output as soundbites, with correct transcript association and manifest tracking.
+- All outputs, logs, and manifests are strictly PII-free and fully auditable.